NukeManDan/slides/2022/eth-merge-moonlab-slides.md

 ## Sharding on [Polkadot](https://polkadot.network)

-In operation today, using related methodology Ethereum will use, a shard here is a parachain:
+In operation today, using related methodology Ethereum will use,<br>a shard in this paradigm is a **parachain**:

 <br>